Phone numbers

 2. About 50% of children have experienced at least one kind of cyberbullying in their lifetime [2]

-4. 67% of parents of 10-18 year olds think the Government should legislate on an appropriate age for the use of smartphones [4]
+4. 67% of parents of 10 to 18 year olds think the Government should legislate on an appropriate age for the use of smartphones [4]

 5. 92% of parents think social media and the internet are having a negative impact on the mental health of young people [4]

-6. Teens who spend five or more hours per day on their devices are 71% more likely to have one risk factor for suicide [5]
+6. Teens who spend 5 or more hours per day on their devices are 71% more likely to have one risk factor for suicide [5]

 7. 52% of students said social media made them feel less confident about how they look or how interesting their life is [6]

-8. 34% of young adults are afraid they will miss out on things if they don’t use social media [7]
+8. 34% of young adults are afraid they'll miss out on things if they don’t use social media [7]

 9. The more often young teens turn to social media, the more prone they are to developing an eating disorder [8]

-10. 1 in 4 teenage girls have edited a photo of themselves to change their face or body because of concerns about their body image [9]
+10. One in four teenage girls have edited a photo of themselves to change their face or body because of concerns about their body image [9]

 While we all want our children to enjoy their experiences online, some platforms carry certain risks that you need to be aware of.